jlain36/jlain36.github.io/Enhancement_One.md

-## Enhancement One: Software Design and Engineering
+## Enhancement One: Software Design & Engineering

 I chose to enhance an OpenGL/C++ project/artifact that I originally created as the final project for the CS-330 Computational Graphics and Visualization course.
 This project is a computer graphics generated scene showcasing a school setting.
 The scene itself features several primitive shapes, lighting, and object texturing.